loganrdennis/FleetLedger/README.md

   ### License

   This codebase is made publicly available for educational and portfolio review purposes only.
-No license is granted for use, modification, redistribution, or comercial deployment.
+No license is granted for use, modification, redistribution, or commercial deployment.

   **© 2025 Logan R. Dennis.
 All rights reserved.**